keshav3010/Filled-Farm-42/README.md

 ## About
 WE Team 42 bring you our product/application Filled Farm.
 Filled farm is a mobile/web application which acts as an interface between farmers and vendors directly without the need for middlemen.
-WIth the stunning UI and its easy access features its hard to miss any.
+It comes wIth astunning UI and easy access yet efficient features and user experience.

 ## Team 42
 Team 42 have been active for around a year, been develiping various projects, but the common this is we want to make a social change, we want to make a revolution with the